Media bias in the United States: Conservative

 Perceived liberal bias was cited by Roger Ailes as a reason for setting up Fox News.
-From the late 20th century, a right-wing media ecosystem grew up in parallel to mainstream journalism, leading to an asymmetric polarization in conservative media.
 Whilst there has been research into The Wall Street Journal editorial page's adopting more conservative perspectives on economics since Rupert Murdoch's acquisition of the company, its news reporting is part of the journalistic mainstream and is committed primarily to factual reporting.
-New right-leaning media outlets, including Breitbart News, NewsMax, and WorldNetDaily have instead a core mission to promote a conservative or right-wing agenda, often (unlike The Wall Street Journal and other mainstream conservative journals) supporting a hierarchy based on race, religion, nationality, or gender.
-Analysis of social media shares in the 2016 election cycle shows that consumers of conservative media are much less likely than consumers of partisan liberal media to share mainstream sources, leading to an echo chamber effect with high insularity and drifting towards extremes.
-Mainstream and left-leaning media imposes reputational costs on those who propagate rumor and coalescences around corrected narratives, the conservative media ecosystem creates positive feedback for bias-confirming statements as a central feature of its normal operation.
+However, critics claim that newer right-leaning media outlets, including Breitbart News, NewsMax, and WorldNetDaily have a core mission to promote a conservative or right-wing agenda, and often support a hierarchy based on race, religion, nationality, or gender.
+Analysis of social media shares in the 2016 election cycle from the Columbia Journalism Review (CJR)—which has been openly critical of Donald Trump—showed that consumers of conservative media are much less likely than consumers of partisan liberal media to share mainstream sources, leading to an echo chamber effect with high insularity and drifting towards extremes.
+The same article from the CJR states that in the late 20th century, a right-wing media "ecosystem" developed in parallel to mainstream journalism, leading to an asymmetric polarization in conservative media.
+Critics point out that while mainstream, left-leaning media may impose reputational costs on those who propagate rumor and coalescences around corrected narratives, the conservative media "ecosystem" creates positive feedback for bias-confirming statements as a central feature of its normal operation.